-Redland City Council recognizes the importance of maintaining safe public spaces for people in the community without compromising an individual’s privacy.
+Redland City Council recognises the importance of maintaining safe public spaces for people in the community without compromising an individual’s privacy.
 The Redland City Security Camera Program improves community safety through security camera recording.
 The cameras operate in public spaces 24 hours a day, seven days a week.

 The Redland City Security Camera Program benefits the community by:

 - Increasing pride and ownership of public spaces

 - Detection, reduction and prevention of unlawful and antisocial behaviour

 - Working alongside the Queensland Police Service to effectively identify and prosecute offenders

 The Security Camera Program has proven to be a useful tool for improving our ability to respond to crime, antisocial behaviour and community safety.
 The program may be expanded across new areas of the city in line with Queensland Police crime statistics and Council's ability to sustainably fund installation, operation and maintenance of security camera equipment.

 To ensure privacy obligations are met, Redland City Council, Cameras have only been installed where public safety and crime are a proven concern for Queensland Police statistics and infrastructure and technology permits.